missionpinball/mpf-docs/docs/install/linux/index.md

 ```

 In some cases you might only get a Python version of 3.6, then run your
-admin tool and install a higher version of python, preferably the latest
+admin tool and install a higher version of python.
-version of 3.9.
 If you don't want to remove the older version of Python
 you can keep it in parallel, just make sure to run the installer
 commands with the right version of python.
 If you have for example
 installed Python 3.9 try to running